ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    This transport mechanism potentially encounters a problem when feedback data size exceeds maximum allowable attachment sizes for either the generator or the consumer.
-See {#error-reports} for further discussion.
+See Section 7.2.2 for further discussion.

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 34]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 34]

 Internet-Draft                  DMARCbis                      March 2020